illinois-cs241/illinois-cs241.github.io/_docs/networking_mp.md

 - Part 2: The Server Part 1

 Part 2 requires you to begin implementing your server.
 We will run the full server-client autograder for this week (except for the stress test).
 Obtaining 50% of the points is a 100% on week 2, 45% yields a 90%, 40% an 80%, and so on.
 You may choose which parts of the server you wish to implement first.
+This will be due at the second deadline (i.e. two weeks after the assignment is released).
 We will refer to this score as `part2_orig`.

 - Part 3: The Server Part 2

 Part 3 is full server-client functionality.
 All tests will run, including the stress test.
+This will be due at the third deadline (i.e. three weeks after the assignment is released).
 We will refer to this score as `part3`.

 To compute your final grade:
 ```